Joe Mack (catcher)

 Joseph Allan Mack (born December 27, 2002) is an American professional baseball catcher for the Miami Marlins of Major League Baseball (MLB).
-He was selected by the Marlins in the first round of the 2021 Major League Baseball draft.
+He was selected by the Marlins in the first round of the 2021 MLB draft and made his MLB debut in 2026.

 Amateur career

-Mack lives in East Amherst, New York, and attended Williamsville East High School.
+Mack grew up in East Amherst, New York, and attended Williamsville East High School.
 As a sophomore, Mack batted .462 with four home runs and was named All-Western New York.
 His junior season was canceled due to COVID-19.
 Mack played in the 2020 Perfect Game All-American Classic.
 He entered his senior year as the top-ranked baseball player in the state of New York by MaxPreps and as one of the best catching prospects in the 2021 Major League Baseball draft.
 Mack signed a letter of intent to play college baseball at Clemson.
 As a senior, he led Williamsville East to the section A-1 championship.

 Professional career

 Mack was selected with the 31st overall pick in the 2021 Major League Baseball draft by the Miami Marlins.
 He signed with Miami for a bonus of $2.5 million.
 Mack made his professional debut with the Rookie-level Florida Complex League Marlins, slashing .132/.373/.208 with one home run, twenty walks, and 22 strikeouts over 53 at-bats.

 Mack split the 2022 campaign between the FCL Marlins and the Single-A Jupiter Hammerheads, slashing .243/.383/.385 with five home runs and 15 RBI over 44 total appearances.
 He spent the 2023 season with the High-A Beloit Sky Carp, hitting .218/.295/.287 with six home runs and 36 RBI across 120 appearances.

 In 2024, Mack played in 125 games split between Beloit and the Double-A Pensacola Blue Wahoos, batting a cumulative .252/.338/.468 with 24 home runs and 78 RBI.
 He made 125 appearances for Pensacola and the Triple-A Jacksonville Jumbo Shrimp during the 2025 season, slashing .257/.338/.475 with 21 home runs, 58 RBI, and nine stolen bases.

-On November 18, 2025, Mack was added to the 40-man roster.
+On November 18, 2025, the Marlins added Mack to their 40-man roster to protect him from the Rule 5 draft.
+Mack was optioned to Triple-A Jacksonville to begin the 2026 season, where he hit .244 with three home runs and nine RBI over 24 appearances.
+On May 4, 2026, Mack was promoted to the major leagues for the first time.